Leonie Vaccaro

 Vision

+Take digitalisation, for example.
 At the moment the world is more and more interconnected and digitalized than ever.
-These recent changes are improving the world, for example researchers are now able to predict the structure of proteins using AI [1].
+These recent changes are improving the world, for example researchers are now able to predict the structure of proteins using AI [2].
 Which means that new advancements in medicine can be made.
 In general sorting data and accessing it has become easier due to the internet and the digitalization of information.
-However this also has its drawbacks as everything is depended on one another and feels the same.
-The user has acess to infinite information and data, but how can they pay attention to it when everything wants their attention.
-People’s work, private lives, money and medical data are all digitalized and on one device, their phone.
-We are now depended on our phones, the internet and energy than ever before.

 [2] Bo Ni, David Kaplan and Markus Buehler.
 2023.
 Generative design of de novo proteins based on secondary-structure constraints using an attention-based diffusion model.
 Chem 9, (July 13, 2023), 1828–1849. https://doi.org/10.1016/j.chempr.2023.03.02